Battle of Kuala Lumpur

 The Battle of Kuala Lumpur was a battle between Japanese invasion forces and the British forces in Kuala Lumpur, in the then capital of the Federated Malay States, a British protectorate.
+Starting in late December Japanese began bombing the city;ground forces reached the city by 11 January 1942.

+The battle was part of Empire of Japan's expansive attack across the Pacific in December 1941, invading and attacking all over the Pacific, from Pearl Harbor, striking islands across the Pacific, Philippines, Malaya, Borneo, Burma, and Thailand.
+The invasion of Malaya leading up this battle had started after midnight on December 8 with the invasion of Kota Bharu.

 Background

 Japanese naval aircraft launched the first air raid over Kuala Lumpur on 21 and 22 December 1941.
 British anti-aircraft guns and RAF aircraft intercepted the attack and shot down one Japanese aircraft and damaged another.
 More raids followed on the 25th and 27th.
 The last bombing was on 10 January 1942, after Port Swettenham fell.

 By 7 January, the northern part of Malaya, including Perlis, Kedah, Kelantan, Terengganu and the Straits Settlement of Penang had fallen into Japanese hands.

 After the Battle of Slim River, the Japanese troops' next military objective was Kuala Lumpur.
 Being the capital of the Federated Malay States it was of utmost importance to the Japanese.
 Kuala Lumpur by then was also the capital of the State of Selangor.
 The city was also home to RAF Kuala Lumpur.